david-kasparov/chai-param-nn/README.md

 > Type: `Boolean` Default: `true`

-Controls whether or not `chai-param` should replace chai's messages by more descriptive ones.
+Controls whether or not `chai-param-nn` should replace chai's messages by more descriptive ones.
 So, for example, instead of getting

     UserCtl.register: expected 'asdf' to have a length above 5 but got 4